soylentdeen/AstroSphinx/MoogStokes/Delo/delo.rst

 where:
 * :math:`\mu=\cos \gamma`, (where :math:`\gamma` is the angle between the line of sight and the normal to the stellar surface)
 * :math:`\tau` is the optical depth, counted at a particular reference wavelength (:math:`\lambda_{ref}=500` nm) as a function of which the model-atmosphere and the other physical quantities are specified
 * :math:`\eta_0=\frac{k_{\lambda_0}^{(c)}}{k_{\lambda_ref}^{(c)}}` is the ratio
-  between
+  between the continuum opacities at the current wavelength :math:`\lambda_0` and the reference wavelength of the model atmosphere :math:`\lambda_{ref}`.

 The full opacity matrix :math:`\kappa` is given by the following:

 .. math::